How to De-Reserves Reserves: Admissions to Technical Colleges in India: Introduction

-In the absence of de-reservations three key principles must be complied while implementing reservation policy in India.
-First, when applicants from reserve categories obtain open-category positions these positions are \emph{not} counted against reservations of their respective categories.
-This is naturally implemented by filling\emph{ }open-category positions before filling reserved category positions in each institution.
-This requirement is referred to as $\mathbf{over-and-above}$ $\mathbf{principle}$.
-Moreover, merit-scores must be respected to allocate positions in each category in every institution.
-We refer to this requirement as $\mathbf{within-category}$ $\mathbf{fairness}$.\footnote{The Supreme Court of India refers to this requirement as \emph{inter se merit}.} Finally, all positions must be filled subject to reserve category membership information.
-We refer to this requirement as $\mathbf{quota-filling}$ $\mathbf{subject}$ $\mathbf{to}$ $\mathbf{eligibility}$.
-In the absence of de-reservations these requirements identify the following simple choice procedure: First, applicants are selected for open-category positions one at a time following the merit-score ranking up to the capacity of open-category.
-Then, applicants are selected for SC, ST, and OBC categories following merit-score ranking of applicants in each respective category up to their capacities.
+In the absence of de-reservations, three key principles must be respected while implementing reservation policy in India: \begin{enumerate} \item When applicants from reserve categories obtain open-category positions these positions are \emph{not} counted against reservations of their respective categories.
+This requirement is referred to as the $\mathbf{over-and-above}$ $\mathbf{principle}$.
+Filling\emph{ }open-category positions before reserved category positions in each institution achieve this principle. \item Each category must respect merit scores in each institution while allocating their positions.
+We refer to this requirement as $\mathbf{within-category}$ $\mathbf{fairness}$.\footnote{The Supreme Court of India refers to this requirement as \emph{inter se merit}.} \item Subject to reserve category membership information, each category must allocate all positions or select all eligible individuals.
+We refer to this requirement as $\mathbf{quota-filling}$ $\mathbf{subject}$ $\mathbf{to}$ $\mathbf{eligibility}$. \end{enumerate} In the absence of de-reservations, these requirements identify the following simple choice procedure: First, applicants are selected for open-category positions one at a time following the merit score ranking up to the capacity of open-category.
+Then, applicants are selected for SC, ST, and OBC categories following merit score ranking of applicants in each respective category up to their capacities.
 We refer to this choice procedure as the \emph{$\mathbf{India}$ $\mathbf{Reserves}$ $\mathbf{Choice}$ $\mathbf{Rule}$}, or $C^{IN}$ in short.